 Definitely more economical in the long run compared to disposable underwear or wearing pads every day.
 Easier and less invasive to use than menstrual cups or tampons.
 And leak proof underpants are by far more comfortable and sleeker than “adult diapers”, am I right?

-Period Panties and leak proof underpants are ideal for women of all ages.
+Period Panties and leak proof undergarments are ideal for women of all ages.
 Even if you’re no longer having a period, you may find that these panties are ideal for catching pee or sweat.
-I’ve also included review on teen period panties, based on my child’s reaction to how these worked for them.
+I’ve also included review on teen period panties, based on my teen’s reaction to how these worked for them.